 The Davis Center (413.597.3340) - the staff advises the student groups that are part of the Minority Coalition (MinCo) and works closely with the students who are involved with those groups.
 Davis Center staff is committed to providing an inclusive and equitable experience for our students.
 They work to ensure traditionally underserved & marginalized populations have access to a holistic, intentional learning environment.

 Pathways for Inclusive Excellence makes sure all students thrive academically at Williams and beyond through opportunities and programs that work to eradicate racial and socio-economic disparities in higher education.

 The Office of Campus Life (413.597.4747) - the staff manages residential life, student housing assignments & concerns, student organization involvement & leadership, student activities & programs/events, etc., and we're at Williams because we love working with students.

-Academic Resources and Accessible Education (413.597.4672) - they coordinate several services to help you improve you quantitative skills and/or writing skills (including the Writing Workshop and the Math & Science Resource Center), and provide services and advisement for students who need support around accessibility.
+Office of Accessible Education (413.597.4672) - they coordinate several services to help you improve you quantitative skills and/or writing skills (including the Writing Workshop and the Math & Science Resource Center), and provide services and advisement for students who need support around accessibility.

 The Registrar's Office (413.597.4286) - they'll help you with choosing classes, drop/add, etc.